conestack/yafowil.yaml/src/yafowil/yaml/sphinx.rst

     mode.

 ``nest``
-    Include other yaml file representing this widget.
+    Include other yaml/json file representing this widget.

 ``widgets``
     Child widgets as list.
 Each child widget is an associative array with one